newrelic/node-newrelic/ai-support.spec.md

 descriptor has the following fields:

 + `title` (string): A human readable name for the SDK.
++ `featuresPreamble` (string): An optional block of text that should be added to the document prior to the features table.
 + `features` (object[]): An array of feature entities.

 ## Entities